 Wouldn't it be amazing to have Aladdin's Lamp?

-Just rub it and the Genie comes out and says,, "Your Wish is My Command!"
+Just rub it and the Genie appears and says,, "Your Wish is My Command!"
 And wha-la...you have whatever you want.

 What if the Universe could be kinda like that for you?
 Would you take advantage